 - Many of our trips include a social service component focused on a need in that region.

 All of these activities are intended to give you a robust feel of the country you are visiting and enhance your global experience.

 Do I get course credit?

-Students can earn three (3) or six (6) credits depending on the length of the trip.
+Students can earn three (3) or six (6) elective credits, depending on the number of electives they take.

 How much does it cost?

 In addition to the per-credit course fee associated with their degree programs, students also pay an additional trip fee which covers lodging, airfare and in-country travel expenses.
 Some meals are included.

 Current UConn students should check HuskyCT for international trip announcements.
 Trip information is usually posted about six months prior to departure, and will include specific enrollment details and deadlines.
 Space is limited.